icorbrey/mafiososcript/README.md

 ### Conditionals

-Conditionals are created using the if keyword.
+Conditionals are created using the `take care of` keyword.
 For example:

 ```
 operation main() {